Note 1: This article was last updated on September 21, 2020.

 - Read this article about an overt white supremacist’s son’s journey to relinquish white supremacy and watch this video about Daryl Davis, a Black man who gets KKK members to disavow by befriending them.
 For those you know who are overtly racist (see #58), think about ways you can create exposure for them to people who don’t look like them, share their religion, etc. Jane Elliott says, “People who are racist aren’t stupid, they’re ignorant.
 And the answer to ignorance is education.”
 Frederick Douglass notes, “It is easier to build strong children than to repair broken men.”
 It may be best to focus on children, adolescents, and young adults currently being raised by overtly racist parents.
 Maybe it’s tutoring them so they could get on a college track, encouraging them to study abroad, or turning them on to colleges where not everyone looks like them and shares their religion, etc. Maybe it’s spending time with them on some regularity and showing them the achievements and beauty of non-white cultures.
 Be creative.

 - Talk to the white people you know who aren’t clearly upset by white supremacy.
-Use “I” statements and “I care” messages (“I feel [feeling] when you [behavior]”).
+Use “I” statements, “I care” messages (“I feel [feeling] when you [behavior]”), and non-violent communication.
 They need to know you see a problem.
 Call them out, and call them in.
 As a start, ask them to watch the videos in #54.
 For people you know who’ve been radicalized by FOX News and other nationalist (not conservative) media, who’ve been so pummeled with fear and hatred of “the other” that they’ve become ISIS-like towards others, how can you and other family and friends guide them through conversation to show them that their actions are now in direct contrast with the values they feign to purport?

 - A wise former teacher once said, “The question isn’t: Was the act racist or not?
 The question is: How much racism was in play?”
 So maybe racism was 3% of the motivation or 30% or 95%.
 Interrogate the question “How much racism was in play?” as you think about an incident.
 Share this idea with the people in your life when they ask, “Was that racist?”